phoreproject/Phore-old/doc/build-osx.md

 Notes
 -----

 * Tested on OS X 10.7 through 10.10 on 64-bit Intel processors only.
+Please read carefully if you are building on High Sierra (10.13), there are special instructions.

 * All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.